DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT.

-Once, when a young monk fell ill and couldn’t fall asleep he asked the wise tea master Lao Cha:
+Once, when a young monk fell ill and couldn’t fall asleep, he asked the wise tea master Lao Cha:

 — Sure, but listen carefully:

-The legend of the Big Red Robe Tea is that the mother of one of the Ming Dynasty Emperor that was dying from an unknown illness was cured by this tea.
-The Emperor then ordered to cover with big red robes the tea plants that saved his mother.
+The Big Red Robe Tea legend is that the mother of one of the Ming Dynasty emperors was dying from an unknown illness.
+Sipping Da Hong Pao tea then cured her.
+The Emperor ordered to cover with big red robes the tea plants that saved his mother.

 The six original "mother-plants" of Da Hong Pao are still growing on Wuyi Mountain and are greatly revered.
 The trees' age is 360 years each.
 Currently, they have a 24h security guard, only for them!
 In the 80s of the last century, they only produced about 400 grams of tea per year combined.
 When US President Richard Nixon visited China in 1972, Chairman Mao gifted him 200 grams of Da Hong Pao from the mother trees.
 Nickson was puzzled!
 Was there a hidden meaning for presenting such a small amount of tea?
 Then-premier Zhou Enlai told him that these Dahongpao tea trees only produce about 400 grams a year!
 Giving him 200 grams is equivalent to giving him "half of the country".
 The "half of the country" expression has become quite popular ever since.

 Since 2006, the Fujian government ordered a halt to the mother trees harvest.
 They are now resting, with visitors only able to look at them from afar.
 Cuttings from the trees have ensured the propagation of the precious gene pool.
 The highest quality Da Hong Pao is harvested from these cuttings.